 Both laundry and dry cleaning services are offered by most major cruise lines.
 Specific instructions and information about fees can be found in your cabin.

 Typically, yes.
 However, most charge considerably high fees for use (in addition to any bank charges).

 The cruise lines require all guests with special medical needs to submit a "special needs" form to them prior to travel.
 This is to ensure that they have the necessary information to give you the proper care in the event of an emergency.
 Passengers who carry syringes for medical use must also carry a letter from their physicians indicating this.
 Please call and speak with our Customer Service Team to obtain the correct forms for submission to the cruise line.

 Pregnancy is regarded as a medical condition, and some cruise lines require a medical certificate establishing the passenger's due date and fitness to travel.
 Additionally, each cruise line has specific policies with regard to how far along in a pregnancy a passenger can be at time of embarkation.
-Click here
+Click here for further details.

 Accessibility varies from ship to ship, however the newer, larger cruise ships are often a better bet for wheelchair-bound travelers than are older ships.
 Please contact us for questions regarding wheelchair accessibility by ship.